 Horseracing has taken place since the early days of the 18th century, formerly in the Broomhay grounds, West Monkton, even though these concluded in 1812 as a result of the combination the Napoleonic revolutions and a general lack of enthusiasm.
 Racing carried on in Bridgwater, about 11 miles (18 km) north, but resumed in Taunton in mid-1825.

 Taunton was originally located on what is now King's College and lauded highly in the yearly publication Sporting Magazine.
 Racing meetings continued for two consecutive days at the start of September.
 The venue was dogged by a catastrophic downpour in 1838, which meant nearly all the major races were abandoned, and about two years later racing was moved to Trull Moor, where it continued for a further 15 years.
+Not like online slot machines which are ready and waiting at a click.
 Shortly after this, fixtures were once again confined to Bridgwater but concluded with the onset of World War I.

 In 1927, Taunton Racecourse Company was set up, and a new racecourse was built on land given by Viscount Portman.
 The sporting site had famously domiciled in Orchard Portman House, the headquarters of the notable Portmans, but the same house was demolished in 1840.
 A little church, which was an integral unit of the estate, is still noticeable on the grounds today.